Skip to content

 08 — Sets

 Dynamic entity subsets with overlapping membership.
-Unlike partitions (which are mutually exclusive), sets allow an entity to belong to multiple subsets simultaneously.
+Unlike partitions (mutually exclusive), an entity can belong to multiple sets at once.

-A grid of particles is affected by two overlapping wave effects — a warm (orange) horizontal wave and a cool (blue) vertical wave.
-Where the waves overlap, particles turn purple.
-Particles rise when in the warm wave and scale when in the cool wave.
+A grid of particles is affected by two overlapping waves — a warm (orange) horizontal wave and a cool (blue) vertical wave.
+Particles rise in the warm wave, scale in the cool wave, and turn purple where they overlap.

 Schema